wedge22/homelab-infrastructure/README.md

 ### Development Guidelines
 - Use environment variables for all configuration
-- Follow cyberpunk naming conventions
+- Follow consistent naming conventions
 - Test in development environments
 - Update documentation for changes